WinPrint

 Content Types

-2. TextCte - This CTE knows only how to print raw text/plain files.
+4. TextCte - This CTE knows only how to print raw text/plain files.
 The format of the printed text can be changed (e.g. to turn off line numbers or use a different font).
-Lines that are too long for a page are wrapped at character boundaries. \r (formfeed) characters can be made to cause following text to print on the next page (this is off by default).
-Settings for the text/plain can be changed by editing the textFileSettings section of a Sheet Definition in the WinPrint.config.json file.
-TextCte is not enabled by default and may be removed from future versions as AnsiCte does almost everything TextCte does (with the exception of form-feeds #31).
+Lines that are too long for a page are wrapped at character boundaries. \f (form feed) characters can be made to cause following text to print on the next page (this is off by default).
+Settings for text/plain can be changed by editing the textContentTypeEngineSettings section or a Sheet Definition in WinPrint.config.json.

-To associate a file extension with a particular Content Type Engine modify the files.associations section of WinPrint.config.json appropriately.
-For example to associate files with a .htm extension with the text/html Content Type Engine add a line as shown below (the WinPrint.config.json generated when winprint runs the first time already provides this example, as an example):
+To associate a file extension with a particular Content Type Engine, modify the fileTypeMapping.filesAssociations section of WinPrint.config.json.
+For example, to associate files with a .htm extension with the text/html Content Type Engine add a line as shown below:

-"files.associations": {
+"fileTypeMapping": {

-"*.htm": "text/html",
+"*.htm": "text/html"

 }